MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 - You can launch PowerShell via the Start Menu or `$env:ProgramFiles\PowerShell\<version>\pwsh.exe`

 > [!NOTE]
-> PowerShell 7.1 installs to a new directory and runs side-by-side with Windows PowerShell 5.1.
+> PowerShell 7.2 installs to a new directory and runs side-by-side with Windows PowerShell 5.1.
-> PowerShell 7.1 is an in-place upgrade that replaces PowerShell 6.x. or PowerShell 7.0.
+> PowerShell 7.2 is an in-place upgrade that replaces PowerShell 6.x. and higher.
 >
-> - PowerShell 7.1 is installed to `$env:ProgramFiles\PowerShell\7`
+> - PowerShell 7.2 is installed to `$env:ProgramFiles\PowerShell\7`
 > - The `$env:ProgramFiles\PowerShell\7` folder is added to `$env:PATH`
-> - The `$env:ProgramFiles\PowerShell\6` folder is deleted
+> - Folders for previously released versions are deleted
 >
+> Preview releases of PowerShell 7 install to `$env:ProgramFiles\PowerShell\7-preview` so they can
+> be run side-by-side with non-preview releases of PowerShell.
+>
-> If you need to run PowerShell 7.1 side-by-side with other versions, use the [ZIP install](#zip)
+> If you need to run PowerShell 7.2 side-by-side with other versions, use the [ZIP install](#zip)
 > method to install the other version to a different folder.

+### Support for Microsoft Update

+PowerShell 7.2 adds support for Microsoft Update.
+When you enable this feature, you'll get the latest PowerShell 7 updates in your traditional Windows Update (WU) management flow, whether that's with Windows Update for Business, WSUS, SCCM, or the interactive WU dialog in Settings.

+The PowerShell 7.2 MSI package includes following command-line options:

+- `USE_MU` - This property has two possible values:
+  - `1` (default) - Opts into updating through Microsoft Update or WSUS
+  - `0` -  Do not opt into updating through Microsoft Update or WSUS
+- `ENABLE_MU`
+  - `1` (default) - Opts into using Microsoft Update the Automatic Updates or Windows Update
+  - `0` - Do not opt into using Microsoft Update the Automatic Updates or Windows Update

+> [!NOTE]
+> Enabling updates may have been set in a previous installation or manual configuration.
+Using
+> `USE_MU=0` or `ENABLE_MU=0` does not remove those existing settings.
+Also, these settings can be
+> overruled by Group Policy settings controlled by your administrator.

 ### Administrative install from the command line